 Customer acquisition cost (CAC) is the total cost of acquiring a new customer, including sales and marketing expenses divided by the number of customers acquired.

-CAC measures the investment required to win each new customer.
-It includes sales salaries, commissions, marketing spend, tools, and overhead.
+CAC measures the total investment required to win each new customer.
+It includes sales salaries, commissions, marketing spend, tools, travel, and management overhead.
 Efficient sales organizations aim to recover CAC within 12-18 months through the customer's subscription revenue.
+Above 18 months, the economics start to strain.
+Above 24 months, you're likely burning cash faster than you can grow.

 How to Calculate CAC

-CAC = (Total Sales & Marketing Cost) ÷ (Number of New Customers Acquired).
+CAC = (Total Sales & Marketing Cost) / (Number of New Customers Acquired).
 For example, if you spend $500K per quarter on sales and marketing and acquire 50 customers, your CAC is $10K.
-CROs track CAC by channel to identify the most efficient acquisition paths.
+CROs track CAC by channel (inbound, outbound, partner, event), by segment (SMB, mid-market, enterprise), and by deal size to identify the most efficient acquisition paths.
+Blended CAC is useful for board reporting but misleading for operational decisions.
+A $15K blended CAC might hide the fact that inbound costs $6K per customer while outbound costs $35K.
+That level of detail determines where to invest next.

 CAC Payback Period

 CAC payback period measures how many months of revenue it takes to recoup the acquisition cost.
 A healthy SaaS company targets 12-18 month payback.
-If your ASP is $50K/year and your CAC is $40K, your payback is about 10 months — efficient.
+If your ASP is $50K/year and your CAC is $40K, your payback is about 10 months.
+That's efficient.
 Above 24 months is a red flag.